 According to survey data, German people spend an average amount of €200 each during Christmas.
 The British topped the list of which country spends the most, where the average amount spent is €420.

-If you’re in Germany for Christmas, you might find you need to send money home for gifts or simply to pay for the festive period, which is inevitably costly.
+If you’re in Germany for Christmas, you might find you need to send money to the USA from Germany for gifts or simply to pay for the festive period, which is inevitably costly.
 If you need to move your money around between accounts held in different countries, you can end up paying more than you should if you go through your regular bank.
 Even if international money transfers are advertised as free or cheap, they’re usually not.
 Banks and transfer services often add a markup of around 4-6% to the exchange rate to make sure that they can make a profit.

 Instead of using a bank, you might find that your international transfer will be cheaper if you use a specialist service like Wise.